Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple TV vs Fire TV: Content

 Overall there aren’t any major gaps in media content, though you may want to steer clear of Fire TV if you’re a Spectrum TV subscriber.
-Services like Netflix, Spotify, HBO Max, and Disney Plus have a footprint on both platforms.
+Services like Netflix, Spotify, Max, and Disney Plus have a footprint on both platforms.
 You can stream Prime Video on an Apple TV, or even watch Apple TV Plus (and other Apple-purchased media) on Fire devices.
 You can listen to Apple Music on Fire TV if you’ve enabled the appropriate Alexa skill.
 Before committing to any platform, check app availability.

 You should definitely avoid Fire TV if you have zero interest in Prime Video.
 As we said, the Fire TV watchlist is limited to Prime, and you’ll see related content recommended on a regular basis.
 Apple does of course promote its own material, but the company is a little less obnoxious about it than Amazon.